 The first one is a legal obligation that derives from some contract, legislation, or some other operation of law.

 The second one is a constructive obligation, and they arise from a party’s actions, such as established practices or some statement of acceptance of responsibilities.

 Under IAS 37, there is no difference between provisions created by legal or constructive obligations concerning their respective accounting treatment.
-However, if you identify the underlying obligation, whether legal or constructive, that may help you determine when to recognise a provision.
+However, identifying the underlying obligation, whether legal or constructive, may help you determine when to recognise a provision.

 Accounting for Provisions